Botulinum toxin: Chronic pain

-Toxin production

-Botulism toxins are produced by bacteria of the genus Clostridium, namely C. botulinum, C. butyricum, C. baratii and C. argentinense, which are widely distributed, including in soil and dust.
-Also, the bacteria can be found inside homes on floors, carpet, and countertops even after cleaning.
-Complicating the problem is that the taxonomy for C. botulinum remains chaotic.
-The toxin has likely been horizontally transferred across lineages, contributing to the multi-species pattern seen today.

-Food-borne botulism results, indirectly, from ingestion of food contaminated with Clostridium spores, where exposure to an anaerobic environment allows the spores to germinate, after which the bacteria can multiply and produce toxin.
-Critically, ingestion of toxin rather than spores or vegetative bacteria causes botulism.
-Botulism is nevertheless known to be transmitted through canned foods not cooked correctly before canning or after can opening, so is preventable.
-Infant botulism arising from consumption of honey or any other food that can carry these spores can be prevented by eliminating these foods from diets of children less than 12 months old.

-Organism and toxin susceptibilities

-Proper refrigeration at temperatures below 4.4 C slows the growth of C. botulinum.
-The organism is also susceptible to high salt, high oxygen, and low pH levels.
-The toxin itself is rapidly destroyed by heat, such as in thorough cooking.
-The spores that produce the toxin are heat-tolerant and will survive boiling water for an extended period of time.

-The botulinum toxin is denatured and thus deactivated at temperatures greater than 85 C for five minutes.
-As a zinc metalloprotease (see below), the toxin's activity is also susceptible, post-exposure, to inhibition by protease inhibitors, e.g., zinc-coordinating hydroxamates.

 Research

 Blepharospasm and strabismus

 University-based ophthalmologists in the US and Canada further refined the use of botulinum toxin as a therapeutic agent.
 By 1985, a scientific protocol of injection sites and dosage had been empirically determined for treatment of blepharospasm and strabismus.
 Side effects in treatment of this condition were deemed to be rare, mild and treatable.
 The beneficial effects of the injection lasted only four to six months.
 Thus, blepharospasm patients required re-injection two or three times a year.

 In 1986, Scott's micromanufacturer and distributor of Botox was no longer able to supply the drug because of an inability to obtain product liability insurance.
 People became desperate, as supplies of Botox were gradually consumed, forcing him to abandon people who would have been due for their next injection.
 For a period of four months, American blepharospasm patients had to arrange to have their injections performed by participating doctors at Canadian eye centers until the liability issues could be resolved.

 In December 1989, Botox was approved by the US FDA for the treatment of strabismus, blepharospasm, and hemifacial spasm in people over 12 years old.

 In the case of treatment of infantile esotropia in people younger than 12 years of age, several studies have yielded differing results.